pdeljanov/infinality-remix/README.md

 ## Notable Differences from Infinality Ultimate ##

  * Stem Darkening for TrueType fonts is enabled by default.
 Only QT-based applications enabled this option resulting in inconsistency with non-QT applications.
 It is now enabled by default for the `ultimate[1-5]` styles, for more consistent rendering across applications.
+ * Autohint is force enabled by default in most circumstances.
  * Improved font substitutions using the `remix` set of FontConfig configuration files.
 The existing `free`, `ms`, and `combi` sets remain, but `remix` is the default.

 ## Just Want Infinality? ##